andrewmiroshnichenko/se-datalist/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://www.webcomponents.org/element/andrewmiroshnichenko/se-datalist)
 # se-datalist

 Polymer wrapper around native **select** and **datalist** tags with browser-dependent appearance.
-If brower don't support **datalist** tag it will fall back to **select** which is supported fairly well.
+If browser don't support **datalist** tag it will fall back to **select** which is supported fairly well.
 Note that all bugs, that are belong to native **datalist** tag will appear on this custom element as well, since it just refer to general tag support.

 ## Install
 ```